Software-Improvement-Group/sigridci/docs/azure-devops.md

 #### Alternative 1a: Docker-based analysis

 The recommended approach is to run Sigrid CI using the [Docker image](https://hub.docker.com/r/softwareimprovementgroup/sigridci) published by SIG.
+Please make sure you use the `azure` tag.
 In the root of your repository, create a file `azure-devops-pipeline.yaml` and add the following contents:

 ```
 stages: